mlazarev/midi/implementations/korg/ms2000/patches/BoardsOfCanada/BOCSunday_QUICK_REFERENCE.md

 2. Use **VALUE** dial or **▲/▼** buttons to select patches
 3. Patches are organized: A01-A16, B01-H16

-**NOTE:** Only A01-A16 are unique patches.
-B01-H16 are copies of "Sunday Pad"
+Note:
+- A01–A16 are handcrafted originals.
+- B01–H16 are new, varied patches (pads, leads, bass, keys, arps) generated with Factory‑influenced distributions.

 ---

-## Patch Quick Reference
+## Patch Quick Reference (A01–A16)

 ### A01: Sunday Pad
 **Type:** Classic Ambient Pad